 “We must awaken to the ways that race and racism have shaped our own brains, our ways of being in the world, and our hopes for the work we might do together.”

-Each week, we offer a newsletter with resources for your continued racial literacy.
+During the school year, we offer a weekly newsletter with resources for your continued racial literacy.
 These are resources that we, as facilitators, also use.
 We invite you to join us in on-going learning and growth.

 The newsletters offer

 . . . what we're reading for ourselves and what we're reading to young people in our lives.

 . . . what trainings we're attending to increase our own racial literacy.